 Note: If you do decide to purchase through any of the links below, I do earn a small commission (this doesn’t cost you anything).
 These are all products/services that I have experience with and I recommend them because I know they will help you and I trust the people behind them.
 I’m in no way forcing you to buy these things, I’m simply trying to provide you with the best resources to help you become the healthiest and sexiest version of yourself.

-Superhero Shredding 2.0 – My premium course that teaches you how to build a lean and muscular superhero body without having to workouts 6 days per week, and eat nothing but chicken and fucking kale salad.
+Superhero X12 – My premium step-by-step 12-week program that teaches you how to build a lean and muscular body without having to workouts 6 days per week, and eat nothing but chicken and fucking kale salad.

 No gym workouts (for both men and women)